 543. CEREBRAL PALSY CLINIC.
 Fourth year.
-Wide spectrum of severe neurological problems considered primarily from orthopedic and pediatric, aspects.
+Wide spectrum of severe neurological problems considered primarily from orthopedic and pediatric aspects.
 Long term evaluation emphasized.
 Applied comprehensive care, with Pediatrics, Physical Therapy, Hearing and Speech Service, and Social Service.
 Three hours per week; six week units.
 Drs.
 Hillman and Merrill.

 561. CLERKSHIP IN ORTHOPEDIC SURGERY.
 Fourth year.
 An intensive clinical experience in Orthopedic Surgery including inpatient, outpatient and operating room assignments.
 Supervision is by the resident staff and the Orthopedic Department staff.
 The clerk will participate in the full activities of the department and may be assigned to: 1) Childrens Orthopedics (State Crippled Childrens Clinics and Vanderbilt), 2) Nashville General Hospital, Veterans Administration Hospital and Vanderbilt University Hospital.
 Full time; six week units.
-Drs.
-Hillman, Brooks, and Saunders.
+Dr. Hillman and Staff.

 562. REHABILITATION CLERKSHIP.
 Fourth year.
 This clerkship is an integral part of the rehabilitation teaching program.
 Participation in programs providing long-term multidisciplinary medical care for inpatients and outpatients.
-Includes attendance at Birth Defects Clinic, Amputee Clinic, Cerebral Palsy Clinic, Arthritis Clinic, field trips to the Bill Wilkerson Hearing and Speech Clinic and the State Vocational Rehabilitation.
-The medical conditions which require teamtype care are demonstrated.
+Includes attendance at Birth Defects Clinic, Amputee Clinic, Cerebral Palsy Clinic, Arthritis Clinic, field trips to the Bill Wilkerson Hearing and Speech Clinic and the State Vocational Rehabilitation Service, plus weekly seminars on practical aspects of rehabilitation.
+The medical conditions which require team type care are demonstrated.
 In addition, the effective functioning of medical and paramedical participants will be in evidence.
 (Preventive Medicine 561.)
 Twelve hours per week; six week units.
 Drs.
 Hillman, Quinn, Brooks, Kampmeier, Saunders, and Alper.